aleksey-nsk/currency_converter_deployment/README.md

    `docker-compose up --build`

    After that, the necessary images will be downloaded, and then the application will be run in containers.
-To view information, use the commands:
+In order to view information, use the commands:
    `docker image ls`
    `docker container ls -a`
    `docker volume ls`